timoklein/neural_citation/README.md

 ## Data
 The preprocessed dataset can be found here: https://www.dropbox.com/s/1481lpooa0wiu2u/arxiv_data.csv.zip?dl=0.
-Statistics about the dataset can be found in the NCN_training.ipynb file.
+Statistics about the dataset can be found in the NCN_presentation.ipynb file.

 ## Weights